 Brown Howe is a wonderful public access area on the shores of Coniston Water.
 There is a good area of grass bordered by trees and shingle beaches with fabulous views up the lake towards the central Lake District mountains.
 The area is perfect for a picnic, play and paddle in idyllic surroundings.
 Non powered boats can be launched here if you want to explore the lake and walks are available across the road, up the pleasant lane onto Blawith Common.
 The car park is adjacent to the grass and is pay and display with seasonal toilets.

 Leave Brown Howe car park and turn left on the A5084.
-The road meanders through trees and after approx 0.5 miles reaches the rough layby parking area for Blawith Common on the left.
+The road meanders through woodland before the trees thin out and a more open section of road is reached.
+Approx 0.5 miles from Brown Howe is a rough layby parking area for Blawith Common on the left.

 Distance: 11.4 miles

 Blawith Common is a large area of attractive Common land either side of the A5084 road.
 Towards Coniston Water, a picturesque and peaceful lakeshore access area has some open grass and shingle beaches overlooking the southern end of the lake.
 The lakeshore in the vicinity has open access and is a great place to explore with rocky outcrops and trees overlooking the appealing shore.
 From the parking area it is a short walk down a rough path to the lakeshore.
 The area is a real hidden gem being quite secluded and well away from the road.
 Across the road, some wonderful footpaths through bracken take you up into the low hills where you will find fabulous views, Beacon Fell and Beacon Tarn.
 There are a couple of additional rough parking areas further along the road which also have paths down to the shore.
 Free roadside parking but no facilities.